Gulf Coast Pre Construction Condominiums

 Like us on Facebook and receive updates on Gulf Coast pre-construction condos

 The Alabama/Florida Gulf Coast has seen tremendous growth along its beaches in recent years.
 Pre-construction investing is the opportunity to join a fellow group of investors to help a developer procure a loan for the construction cost.
 In exchange, prices are locked-in for the duration of construction and value can increase significantly, especially as the condo takes shape.
-In many cases, the developer allows contract assignments.
+In many cases, the developer allows contract assignments in which case, the buyer can effectively sell the condo - all during the construction phase.
 In this scenario, a new buyer accepts the contract assignment and closes at project completion.
 Any profit realized during assignment is paid to the previous contract holder at closing/project completion.
+It is important to understand that money does not change hands until the building is completed and the "certificate of occupancy" is awarded to the developer.
+After this certificate is is obtained, the buyers / owners in the building will start to close loans with the bank and all proceeds come during this process.
+Also, not all developers allow contract assignments, so it is important to verify this.

 Phoenix Gulf Shores promises to be one of the most desirable Gulf-front properties in Gulf Shores.
 With 22 floors housing 80 three- and four-bedroom units, these beautiful and spacious condos boast direct views of the Gulf of Mexico.
 Property amenities will include and indoor and outdoor pool, hot tubs, fitness center, meeting room, garage parking, tennis courts, and indoor storage for residents.
 The condos will have 10-foot ceilings, jetted master bathtubs, and floor-to-ceiling glass looking out onto the coast.
 Large balconies offer the perfect place to watch the waves crash onto the shore.
 These condos are located in the heart of Gulf Shores, within walking distance to a number of restaurants and shopping.